Are you a new meditator who wants to learn how to meditate properly so you can enjoy all its benefits?

 TM, or Transcendental Meditation is a form of mantra meditation.

-• Mindfulness meditation.
-Mindfulness meditation teaches practitioners to stay in the moment through awareness of their thoughts without judgement.
+- Mindfulness meditation.
+Mindfulness meditation teaches practitioners to stay in the moment through awareness of their thoughts without judgment.

 Much of the research on the benefits of meditation are based on practitioners of this system.